AlexandreBrown/G1-Playground/README.md

 - Any joint hitting its mechanical limit → zero pose is outside the safe range for that joint configuration
 - Motors getting hot → don't leave it running long-term with stiff gains

 Ctrl+C the script.
 The robot's `stop()` injects a release action; the threads die when the process exits.
-Power off via the wireless controller.
+Alternatively use an emergency stop if you have one attached to the G1.

 ### Tuning notes for hardware

 Sim and hardware behave differently in two important ways:

 1. **Hardware exposes timing jitter.** The Python control loop at 500Hz is near its CPU budget on a laptop.
 You may see a tick-tick sound during fast motion that wasn't audible in sim.
-Drop `control_dt` to `0.004` (250Hz) or run with `sudo chrt -f 80 uv run python ...` for realtime scheduling priority.
+Drop `control_dt` to `0.004` (250Hz) or run with `sudo chrt -f 80 python ...` for realtime scheduling priority.
 Either fixes most of it.

 2. **The default PD gains are starting points, not tuned values.** `ARMS_Kp = [40] * 7` is uniform across shoulder, elbow, and wrist, but the wrist has much lower inertia and benefits from softer `kp` and higher `kd` to avoid ringing.
 Override per joint in your policy: